innodev-au/innodev-appianfunctions-markupgen/README.md

 # Appian plugin: HTML / XML Markup Generation Functions

 ## Introduction
-This plugin provides Appian functions that generate HTML and XML contents with properly-escaped characters.
+This plugin provides Appian functions that generate HTML and XML content with properly-escaped characters.
 It can be used to produce HTML email content, XML to be fed into plugins or services, etc.

 By escaping characters by default rather than by exception, it provides a better abstraction that minimises the effort and risk compared to using text concatenation and selectively calling functions such as _toHtml_.
 It also provides a mechanism for less error-prone content generation, by automatically opening and closing tags and attributes.

 ## Example
-For example, instead of manually escaping HTML like in this excerpt:
+As a point of comparison, consider the following code excerpt for HTML generation.
+It uses text concatenation and manual function calls to escape values.
 ```javascript
 "<p class=""info"">" &
     "<b>" & "Message for " & toHtml(ri!name) & "</b>" &